Viktor Stålberg: International play

 Stålberg was selected to represent Sweden in the 2012 IIHF World Championship.
 He also represented Sweden at the 2018 Winter Olympics, where he played in four games and registered one goal en route to Sweden placing 5th.

 Personal life

 Stålberg's parents are Eddy and Maria Stålberg of Lerum, Sweden.
 He has two younger brothers, Alexander, and Sebastian, who currently plays hockey for Frölunda HC of the Swedish Hockey League (SHL).
-His favorite athlete is former Toronto Maple Leafs captain Mats Sundin.
+His favorite athlete growing up was former Toronto Maple Leafs captain Mats Sundin.